Eventyret/RSSA/README.md

 ### What does it do?

-You can just make a search and see if the movie or TV show is in your collection, you can also add it to your collection if you want that.
+You can just make a search and see if the movie or TV show is in your collection, you can also add it to your collection if it's not present in your collection.

 ### How does it work